Suhaibinator/URouter/README.md

 ### Memory Allocation

-URouter minimizes allocations in the hot path.
+SRouter minimizes allocations in the hot path.
 However, you can further reduce allocations by:

 - Reusing request and response objects when possible
 - Using sync.Pool for frequently allocated objects